Ahmed-El-Shafie/LaserChessEngine/README.md

 ## How to Use
 1. Run **LaserChessEngineExec**, making sure to supply a position string and the current player's turn.
-2. Choose whether you want to input your own move (PLAY), or let the engine pick a move for you (AI).
+2. Choose whether you want to input your own move (PLAY), or let the engine suggest a move (AI).
 3. Follow the instructions for either option.

+## Extras
+* For performance reasons, the engine will sometimes limit the search.
+The depth you supply is simply the maximum evaluation depth.
+I would suggest using a depth of 3 when there are a lot of pieces on the board, or you 'll be waiting quite a while for each move.
+* There are some features I decided not to implement, though it'd be cool if someone did:
+    * Draw conditions
+    * Making <code>findBestMove</code> have a time parameter as well as a depth parameter
+    * Checkmate In X moves indicator from <code>findBestMove</code>
+    * Any advanced search pruning methods that don't involve outright ignoring moves or capping search depth
+    * More advanced position evaluations.
+I was worried that making the evaluation function more complex would add to the search runtime
+* Feel free to make pull requests if you have any improvements you'd like to make.